 VH-TVO.
 Vickers Viscount 745D. c/n 227.

-Built at the Vickers-Armstrong Hurn, Bournemouth, Dorset factory
+This aircraft was built at the Vickers-Armstrong Hurn, Bournemouth, Dorset for Capital Airlines

-It was the 6oth Viscount 745D built and the 63rd Viscount ordered by Capital Airlines, U.S.A.
+It was the 60th Viscount 745D built and was the 63rd Viscount ordered by Capital Airlines, U.S.A.

 It was allocated the Aircraft Production Number '187'